Religion in the Netherlands: Early Modern Era: Reformation

 The rebellious Netherlands that had united in the Union of Utrecht (1579) declared their independence from Spain in 1581, during the Eighty Years' War; Spain finally accepted this in 1648.
 The Dutch revolt was partially religiously motivated, as during the Reformation many of the Dutch had adopted Lutheran, Anabaptist, Calvinist or Mennonite forms of Protestantism.
 These religious movements were suppressed by the Spanish, who supported the Counter Reformation.
 After independence, the Netherlands adopted Calvinism as an informal state religion, but practiced a degree of religious tolerance towards non-Calvinists.
 It cultivated a reputation as a safe refuge for Jewish and Protestant refugees from Flanders, France (Huguenots), Germany and England.

 There have always been considerable differences between orthodox and liberal interpretations of Calvinism, such as those between Arminianism and Gomarism in the 17th century and those between the Dutch Reformed Church (Nederlands Hervormde Kerk) and the Reformed Churches in the Netherlands (Gereformeerde Kerken in Nederland) in the late 19th century, which even led to a denominational difference between hervormd and gereformeerd, though linguistically both mean "reformed".
 Catholics, who dominated the southern provinces, were not allowed to practice their religion openly.
 They were emancipated during the late 19th and early 20th century through pillarization, by forming their own social communities.
-In 1947, 44.3% belonged to Protestant denominations, 38.7% belonged to the Roman Catholic Church, and 17.1% were unaffiliated.
+In 1947, 44.3% belonged to Protestant denominations, 38.7% belonged to the Catholic Church, and 17.1% were unaffiliated.
 In 1940–45, 75-80% of Dutch Jews were murdered in The Holocaust by the Nazis.

 Since 1880 the major religions began to decline as secularism, socialism and liberalism grew; in the 1960s and 1970s Protestantism and Catholicism began to decline at a rapid rate.
-The major exception is Islam, which grew considerably as the result of immigration.
-Since the beginning of the 21st century, there has been a rising awareness of Muslim extremism.
+The major exception is Islam, which grew considerably largely as a result of immigration.
 In 2013, a Catholic became queen consort.